- Best College Acceptance Gifts for the Class of 2021

 The Tests to Take to Get into American Colleges

-Welcome college counselors, admissions officers, parents, and students in the Class of 2021, Class of 2022, Class of 2023, and Class of 2024 to ConvertYourScore.org!
+Welcome college counselors, admissions officers, parents, and high school students in the Class of 2022, Class of 2023, Class of 2024, and Class of 2025 to convertyourscore.org!

-You’ve arrived at the world’s authoritative SAT-ACT conversion tool and information resource because you realize that most colleges and universities in the United States require or recommend that students submit scores from one of two standardized tests – the SAT and the ACT – in order to be considered for admission.
-Standardized tests like the SAT and ACT are important to American colleges and universities because they are standardized – unlike high school grades and extracurricular activities, which will vary greatly from school to school and student to student.
+You’ve arrived at the world’s authoritative SAT-ACT conversion tool and information resource.
+Academically-oriented colleges in the United States require that students submit scores from one of two standardized tests – the SAT and the ACT – in order to be considered for admission.
+Standardized tests like the SAT and ACT are important to such American colleges and universities because they are standardized – unlike high school grades and extracurricular activities, which will vary greatly from school to school and student to student.
 While there is much debate these days as to whether or not success on the SAT or ACT is a reliable predictor of how a student will perform during his or her freshman year of college, students can’t get wrapped up in the latest academic debates on the matter.
-For the foreseeable future most colleges will continue to judge applicants and their perceived potential based on their scores on the SAT or ACT.
-If you want to have the most college options, you need to take the SAT and/or ACT.
+For the foreseeable future colleges that prize academic excellence will continue to judge applicants and their perceived potential based on their scores on the SAT or ACT.
+If you want to have the most college options, you should plan to take the SAT and/or ACT and do well on at least one of them.

 The good news is that all American colleges and universities that require submission of standardized test scores as a part of a student’s application will consider a student’s score on the SAT or ACT.
 Colleges look at your success on these tests as interchangeable – even though the tests assess your skills and knowledge quite differently.
 Thus, you need to be strategic about which tests to take and when to take them in order to ultimately submit to colleges your best scores.